FPV'S PREMIER INDOOR DRONE RACING LEAGUE

 Send these short videos to your friends to show them UDL

-We can help create a drone racing environment that reflects that of a real school sport using affordable but high quality components.
+We can help create a drone racing environment that is actually a real school sport using high quality components like you'll find in professional industries.

 We can provide necessary education to teach students the ins and outs of drone building and safe operation.